kragen/derctuo/markdown/adiabatic-separation.md

 an inert solid) which preferentially adsorbs some of the gases, slowing their passage.
 Consequently the different gases arrive at the other end of the chromatography column at different times.
-This is usually used for analysis rather than purification; it's kind of inherently a batch process.
+This is usually used for analysis rather than purification; it’s kind of inherently a batch process.

 Thermoacoustic mixture separation